davidshq/garden/content/iwytk/topics-and-resources/IWYTK - TAR - Everything Else.md

 # Other
+## Diane Alber
 - Diane Alber.
-A Little Spot of Talent: A Story About Finding Your Way to Shine.
+	- A Little Spot of Talent: A Story About Finding Your Way to Shine.
-- Diane Alber.
-Feelings Zoo.
+	- Feelings Zoo.
-- Diane Alber.
-Emotions Aquarium: A Tank Full of Feelings.
+	- Emotions Aquarium: A Tank Full of Feelings.
-- Diane Alber.
-Emotion Ocean.
+	- Emotion Ocean.
-- Diane Alber.
-A Little Spot ABC's of Feelings.
+	- A Little Spot ABC's of Feelings.
-- Diane Alber.
-A Little Spot Feelings Island: An Emotional Adventure.
+	- A Little Spot Feelings Island: An Emotional Adventure.
-- Diane Alber.
-A Little Spot Team Needs a Coach: A Story About Emotional Awareness.
+	- A Little Spot Team Needs a Coach: A Story About Emotional Awareness.
-- Diane Alber.
-A Little Spot Emotion Coach.
+	- A Little Spot Emotion Coach.
-- Diane Alber.
-A Little Needs Feelings.
+	- A Little Needs Feelings.
 		- "helps children understand how some feelings and emotions NEED each other.
 Like Anger needs Peacefulness, and Anxiety needs confidence."
 - Diane Alber.
 A Little Spot of Learning: A Story About Managing Emotions While Learning.
 - Diane Alber.
 A Little Spot of Life Skills & Actions: Building Character Educator's Guide.
+- ## Michael Gordon
 - Michael Gordon.
 I Can Make Choices.
 	- "helping kids manage their emotions and anger."
 - Mary Nhin.
 Neurologist Ninja.
 - Mary Nhin.
 Growth Mindset Ninja Activity Book.
+## Jan and Stan Berenstain
 - Jan and Stan Berenstain.
 	- The Berenstain Bears
 		- and the Messy Room.